Sushant-bhau/sql-projects/README.md

 # Installation and Usage

- 1.Setup Schema: Execute the provided SQL scripts to create the schema and tables.\n 2.Populate Data: Insert your initial data into the tables as required.\n 3.Application Integration: Connect your application to the library_management schema to start using the database.\n
+ 1.Setup Schema: Execute the provided SQL scripts to create the schema and tables.<br>
+ 2.Populate Data: Insert your initial data into the tables as required.<br>
+ 3.Application Integration: Connect your application to the library_management schema to start using the database.<br>

 # 2. School Management System Database Schema